NEXT EVENT:GameSoundCon 2023

 I’m an audio programming student.
 Can I apply?

 • You may apply as an audio programmer, provided you are able to show your coursework includes significant audio study and/or demonstrate a deep interest in interactive sound through project work.
 You may submit evidence of audio programming work in lieu of the music/sound design demo when applying. if you have musical training, please mention that as part of the application.

-What if I am unable to contact my Academic Sponsor before Applications Open?
+What if I am unable to contact my Academic Sponsor before Applications Close?

 • Please submit your application with a tentative sponsor.
 If necessary, you may change your academic sponsor after you have submitted your application.